Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Proposed Message Passing Based Receivers

-From the previous section, the power of the pilot symbols in the frequency domain can affect the accuracy of initial pilot symbols.
-Therefore, in this section, design a DD domain pilot scheme to achieve power concentration in the frequency domain, leading to the SP-DD-D receiver.
+According to $PART$ $IV$, ${\bf x}_{F}$ and ${\bf d}_{qF}$ are symbols in the frequency domain, so the CE of the proposed SP-DD receiver is carried out in the frequency domain.
+Moreover, the initial CE is only based on pilot symbols as the estimates of data symbols are not available.
+Therefore, the pilot symbol power in the frequency domain can affect the accuracy of the initial CE.
+Therefore, we design periodic pilots in the time domain to achieve power concentration in the frequency domain and propose an SP-DD-D receiver to improve the accuracy of the initial CE.

 For the convenience of description, we define the following auxiliary variables.
 The DD domain data symbols are denoted as ${\bf{X}}_{DD;d} = {\bf{vec}^{-1}}({\bf{x}}_{d})$, and the time domain data signal is represented as ${\bf{x}}_{T;d} = {\bf{vec}}({\bf{X}}_{DD;d}{{\bf{F}}^H_N})$.
 After the DFT, ${\bf{x}}_{F;d}$ is given as